Domenico Angelo

-Domenico Angelo (1717 Leghorn, Italy – 1802, Twickenham, England), was an Italian sword and fencing master, also known as Angelo Domenico Malevolti Tremamondo.
-The son of a merchant, he was the founder of the Angelo Family of fencers.
+Domenico Angelo (1716 Livorno, Grand Duchy of Tuscany – 1802, Twickenham, England), was an Italian sword and fencing master who became the celebrated swordsman of mid-eighteenth English society.
+He earned fame not only with his brilliant skills as a swordsman but also because of his famous fencing school in Soho Square, London.
+He was also the founder of the Angelo Family of fencers.
 He has been praised as "the first to emphasize fencing as a means of developing health, poise, and grace.
 As a result of his insight and influence, fencing changed from an art of war to a sport."